-But not everyone knows what comprises the major parts of your expenses every month.
-From my personal experience and analysis, I bring you the 10 major expenses for every student, who is living and studying in Germany.
+Not all prospective applicants to German universities know the major parts of your expenses every month.
+From our experience and analysis, we bring you the 10 major expenses for every student, who is living and studying in Germany.
 The major expenses are:

 - House rent